SpaceRiderThor/data-analysis-thor/README.md

 * **mode instrument** - The mode is now selected as "instrument".
 * **bottomLeftCorner0 0.0 1.546** - Each quad now has its own separate coordinates, identified from 0 to 3, from the uppermost to the lowest one.
-* **height 0.0 0.38 2.38 2.76** - The height of each quad, in centimeters, from the lowest to the highest.
+* **height 0.0 0.38 2.38 2.76** - The height of each quad, in centimetres, from the lowest to the highest.
 * **rotated 1 0 1 0** - Represents if each quad is rotated 180 degrees around the z axis.
 1 for rotated quads, 0 for not rotated.
 * **inverted 1 0 1 0** - Represents if each quad is rotated 180 around the x axis.
 1 for inverted quads, 0 for not rotated.
+* **dataFile data_files/instrument_test** - The input files are located in this folder.
+They must be ordered alphabetically, the uppermost quad being the first, while the fourth is the last in this order.
+* **abct ABCT_Files/quad_test** - Each quad's folders are placed in the respective folders numbered from 0 to 3, from the uppermost quad to the lowest.
+Then, inside each quad's folder, each finger detector's ABCT files must also be in a separate folder, numbered from 0 to 3, 0 being the leftmost finger, and 3 the farthest one on the right.

 ### Note regarding the energy conversion